gvsu-cis350/base/docs/Homework 4.md

 ### 3/19/2021
 * Name: Weapon Models and Scripts
 * Description: Instead of using pre-built weapon assets, we will use models from the Unity store and script out our own weapons.
-* Expected time to complete:
+* Expected time to complete: 3 weeks
 * Responsibility: Dylan

 ### 3/24/2021